Home » **Annual Event**, *Top Pick*, History, Kids & Families, Lectures & Workshops, San Francisco, Walks & Tours

 Check the Public Sail Schedule to see which ships will be docked at your nearest port.

-Dockside tours are $5.
+Dockside tours are $5 (for donation).
 Sailing tickets are $47 a head and $39 for children 12 and under.
 Schedules and ships are subject to change.

 Maritime history comes to life to life aboard the Lady Washington and Hawaiian Chieftain, the two historic vessel recreations from the Grays Harbor Historical Seaport Authority, an educational non-profit sailing up and down the West Coast to introduce the public to these amazing time capsules.
 Crews typically are on hand in period costume to answer questions and tell stories.